 Action Note 1 Decide which calibration routine to use for calibrating the robot.
 Reference calibration.
 External cable packages (DressPack) and tools can stay fitted on the robot.
 Fine calibration.
 All external cable packages (DressPack) and tools must be removed from the robot.

-Action Note ence calibration routine on the FlexPendant Find previous reference values for the axis to create reference values. ues are to be used after the repair proced- h at Read more about reference calibration for Axis Calibration in Reference calibration If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible. routine on page 631.
-If the robot is to be calibrated with fine calibration: Remove all external cable packages (DressPack) and tools from the robot.
+If the robot is to be calibrated with reference calibration: Find previous reference values for the axis or create new reference values.
+These values are to be used after the repair procedure is completed, for calibration of the robot.
+If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible. ence calibration routine on the FlexPendant to create reference values.
+Creating new values requires possibility to If the robot is to be calibrated with fine calibration: Remove all external cable packages (DressPack) and tools from the robot.